docker/awesome-compose/nginx-flask-mongo/README.md

 After the application starts, navigate to `http://localhost:80` in your web browser or run:
 ```
 $ curl localhost:80
-Hello fom the MongoDB client!
+Hello from the MongoDB client!
 ```

 Stop and remove the containers